awalerikesh/mini_golf/README.md

 ├── README.md               # Project documentation (this file)
 └── docs/                   # Documentation folder (API docs, setup guide, etc.)
-└── img/                    # Images used for the game
+└── img/                    # Images used for the game └── sound/                  # sound used for the game
 ```

 ---